practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 - https://gleam.run/
 - https://github.com/gleam-lang/gleam

 Expect to use **Erlang** resources for certain functionalities.
-Also be aware that this is a rather young programming language, where changes are still common.
+Also be aware that this is a young programming language, where changes are still common.

 (TBD)